DigitalPublishingToolkit/Money-Lab-Reader/md/3_1-Golumbia.md

 advocates of such strategies are open in their rejection of democratic
 governance:

-> ‘We see this as part of the total sublation of the state’, said Cody
+> "We see this as part of the total sublation of the state", said Cody
 > Wilson […] who gained fame earlier this year when he published online
 > the blueprints to a pistol that could be manufactured with a 3D
 > printer.
-‘I know I sound like some kind of weird Jehovah’s Witness,
+"I know I sound like some kind of weird Jehovah’s Witness,
 > but we’ve only just begun.
-We admit that we are ideologues.’[^37]
+We admit that we are ideologues."[^37]

 There was a time when it would have been relatively difficult to imagine a software platform that had more power in a political sphere than in its stated